werfyg/astar-docs/docs/wasm/sc-dev/swanky.md

 # Swanky Suite

-Swanky Suite aims to be a "all-in-one" tool for Wasm smart contract developers.
-It is based on existing tools like` cargo contract CLI` and `polkadot.js` but extending with many additional features such as generating a new smart contract environment based on example projects and providing an instant finality node (Swanky node) which will shorten the contract development lifecycle.
-Swanky Suite is the tool that enables all existing (and future) Web3 developers to have an equal experience compared to EVM dev tooling.
+Swanky Suite aims to be an "all-in-one" tool for Wasm smart contract developers.
+It is based on existing tools like` cargo contract CLI` and `polkadot.js` but extends them with many additional features such as generating a new smart contract environment based on example projects and providing an instant finality node (Swanky node) which shortens the contract development lifecycle.
+Swanky Suite is the tool that enables all Web3 developers to have an equal experience compared to EVM dev tooling.

 Features of Swanky Suite:

 - Quick start a local contract development node with instant finality (Swanky Node)
-- Scaffolding a new project with various templates for both smart contracts and front-end dApp. ie. Truffle for ink!
+- Scaffolding a new project with various templates for both smart contracts and front-end. ie. Truffle for ink!
-- Compiling projects with various languages (like Ink!, Ask-Lite, …)
+- Compiling projects with various languages (like Ink!, Ask-Lite, etc)
 - Setting up RPC tests and integration tests via npm for interacting with smart contracts on the client-side
 - Handling network accounts
-- Deploying smart contracts to networks within the Dotsama ecosystem that support pallet-contracts
+- Deploying smart contracts to networks within the Dotsama ecosystem that support https://docs.astar.network/docs/nodes/pallet-contracts
 - Making arbitrary calls to the deployed smart contracts

 Below is the user documentation for Swanky CLI which is meant to be used hand-in-hand with Swanky Node.